-Homeowners may use these terms interchangeably but there is a distinct difference and there’s alot to consider.
+Homeowners may use these terms interchangeably but there is a distinct difference between a deck and a patio.

 A patio refers to an outdoor space placed directly on the ground.
 This area may be connected to the house or constructed in a separate part of the yard.
 Patios often have concrete bases or gravel to create the foundation first before stone, tile, brick, or pavement is laid down.
 Most patios do not have a rail, and they may or may not be covered.
 The trend in patios are to create great entertainment spaces which can include a fire pit, built-in BBQ, outdoor kitchen and seating area.